-What you should and shouldn’t say to someone diagnosed with cancer
+What you shouldn’t say to someone diagnosed with cancer

-Nearly 300,000 new cases of breast cancer are diagnosed each year in the United States.
+Nearly 300,000 new cases of breast cancer are diagnosed each year in the United States, according to the American Cancer Society.
 Each of those people have a circle of family and friends who are also affected by that diagnosis.

-A cancer diagnosis is devastating for the patient.
+A cancer diagnosis is devastating for the person diagnosed.
 It also can be difficult to know what to do and say to your friend or family member who received that news.

 Here are some tips for helping your loved one navigate that time.
 Each person and each diagnosis is different, but it’s important to be sure to talk to your loved one.